Yehor-Mishchyriak/SAWNERGY/README.md

 │   ├── logging_util.py
 │   └── sawnergy_util.py
-├── tests/             # Synthetic end-to-end tests (pytest) ├── requirements.txt   # Core dependency pinning
+├── tests/             # Synthetic end-to-end tests (pytest) │
 └── README.md
 ```

 ---

-## Contributing

-1. Fork and clone the repository.
-2. Create a feature branch off `main`.
-3. Make your changes, add unit tests where appropriate.
-4. Run `python -m pytest` (install optional dependencies for full coverage).
-5. Submit a pull request with a clear description.

-Feel free to open issues for feature requests, questions, or bug reports.

----

 ## Acknowledgements

-Sawnergy builds on the AmberTools `cpptraj` ecosystem, NumPy/SciPy tooling, Zarr for storage, PureML, and PyTorch.
-Big
+Sawnergy builds on the AmberTools `cpptraj` ecosystem, NumPy, Matplotlib, Zarr, and PyTorch (for GPU acceleration if necessary; PureML is available by default).
-thanks to the upstream communities whose work makes this toolkit possible.
+Big thanks to the upstream communities whose work makes this toolkit possible.